 5) Market the property at the eventual sale

 1) Halcyon new development in Midtown East close to United Nations.
 Represented multiple buyers at price points between $1.7 million to $5 million.
-Rented out to high quality tenants since closing, driven by premium apartment quality and proximity to United Nations, Citigroup Center, Blackstone, Blackrock, Chase headquarters.
+Rented out at premium rents since closing, driven by apartment quality and proximity to United Nations, Citigroup Center, Blackstone, Blackrock, Chase headquarters.